Teaching Symbolism for Literary Analysis

 Explain colors.

 Symbolism in literature is always present, especially concerning colors.
-Authors purposely place colors in literature for a deeper understanding of character or setting or for adding to figurative language.
+A great first step with symbolism is to look for colors in literature—a deeper understanding of character or setting or for adding to figurative language.
 When students associate colors with another component, they have a better connection to their reading.
 Ask students to search for “color psychology wheel.”
 They will find lots of explanations of colors and hidden meanings.
 Using those color wheels can become a fun conversation when students disagree with explanations.

 I additionally review the setting of a story with colors.
 Students map out each setting and then review what each color is associated with a certain setting.
 Then, they can draw conclusions.
 What is the author illustrating by associating gray with a certain location? black? blue?
 If you teach the short story “The Scarlet Ibis,” you are probably familiar with teaching symbolism and setting.